codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

     - Once you understand that, add `mlx_loop` to your code.
     - Do you now get a window that stays open?

 3. How do we properly exit our application?
-When our application closes, MLX42 needs clean up its resources.
+When our application closes, we needs clean up its resources.
 	To make this possible use `mlx_terminate` (2 mins)
 	- Understand the purpose of having this function.
 	- **Important**: `mlx_loop` should be called before this function in your code.
 Do you know why?